Graph Structure Learning with Privacy Guarantees for Open Graph Data: Introduction

 One solution for this challenge is PPDP \cite{fung2010privacy}, which aims to release data in a way that preserves its utility while protecting individual privacy.
 Traditional anonymization techniques, such as k-Anonymity \cite{sweeney2002k}, l-Diversity \cite{machanavajjhala2007diversity}, and t-Closeness \cite{li2006t}, attempt to remove personally identifiable information before data publication.
 However, these methods have been shown to be vulnerable to attacks that leverage auxiliary knowledge \cite{domingo2015t}.
 In contrast, DP \cite{dwork2006calibrating} provides a mathematically rigorous privacy guarantee by ensuring that the presence or absence of any single individual in a dataset does not significantly change the outcome of an analysis, regardless of an attacker’s background knowledge \cite{mohammed2011differentially}.
 This makes DP a more robust approach to privacy preservation.
 However, existing DP methods are primarily designed for machine learning models that operate on private data internally, rather than for open data publishing scenarios where data must be shared externally while maintaining privacy.
+These challenges are further illustrated in Table \ref{tab:approach_comparison}, which provides a comparison of our proposed framework with existing privacy-preserving approaches, including traditional anonymization, DP, and PPDP.

 Specifically, DP techniques primarily operate by adding noise during model training, ensuring that individual data points do not significantly influence learned parameters.
 For example, differentially private stochastic gradient descent (DP-SGD) \cite{abadi2016deep} injects noise into gradient updates, while matrix perturbation methods \cite{wang2018differentially} add noise to intermediate computations during training.
 Although these approaches ensure privacy in centralized machine learning models, they are not applicable to PPDP because the entity responsible for adding noise, i.e., the data publisher, is different from the data users who train models.
 This disconnect means that traditional DP mechanisms cannot be applied post-publication to protect privacy while maintaining analytical utility.
 Consequently, achieving DP under PPDP constraints, where raw data is shared in a privacy-preserving manner without compromising analytical validity, remains an open challenge.